icebert04/icebert04.github.io/_posts/2018-2-12-why-jollibee-saved-my-life.md

 I have been to failed relationships in the past.
 Girls whom I thought would be the one who I would marry someday.
 I really don't know the reason for my past breakups but I have to believe that it all comes down to getting "**The Sign**" in order to know if the person is the one.

 Many of my hypothesis failed because of the "**Wrong 1st Impression 1st Date**".
 I tried proposing to a girl by giving a Yellow Labrador as my proposal ring.
 Did it work?
 We had a good run yeah, but that's as far as it goes.
 How about bringing my date to an overcrowded theme park in Santa Rosa?
 Did that work?
-Nah, we only relished on Echanted Kingdom's night fireworks but we were better off as friends.
+Nah, we only relished on Enchanted Kingdom's night fireworks but we were better off as friends.
 My last failed one was a sporty one.
 Playing billiards on our first date will make people think that it's a pretty good idea, but it ended up us two fooling and playing around with each other.
 It was tough and devasting for me.
 Neither one of those dates that I had went the extra mile.